danvk/crosswalk/README.md

 - [ ] Write unit tests
 - [ ] Plug into cityci
 - [ ] Add helper methods for all HTTP verbs
-- [ ] Add helpers for constructing URLs
 - [ ] Add a check that all endpoints are implemented
 - [ ] Look into cleaning up generics
 - [ ] Decide on a name (ts-eliot?)